MasterPrem001/Forward_smart_contract/README.md

    - `strikePrice` (in USDC units, e.g., 2000 USDC = `2000000000`)
    - `ethAmount` (in wei, e.g., 1 ETH = `1000000000000000000`)
    - `settlementDate` (Unix timestamp)
+6. From  seller's account, he will call depositEther() with 1 ETH.

+7. Then from Buyer's account,he will call approve(forward_contract_address, 2000000000) on FakeUSDC.

+8. After settlemetDate(60 seconds), Buyer can call executeForward() from His account to execute the contract.

 ---